11 September 2017

 The advantage?
 Thanks to the global identification of all contractual parties, system risks can be detected early.
 The Global Legal Entity Identifier Foundation, or GLEIF contributes by making the global LEI Index available.
 This way, the parties involved can consult all LEI data free of charge.

 In 2013, the LEI was introduced for all legal entities which trade in derivative financial instruments, so-called derivatives**.
-As of 1 January 2018, all legal entities which perform transactions in other financial instruments must also apply for the LEI code***.
+As of 1 January 2018, all legal entities which perform transactions in some other financial instruments must also apply for the LEI code***.

 An example?
 Structured notes which might not be listed, but have underlying shares which are listed – for example from the telecommunications industry or the BEL 20 Index.